Today, we are doing making yaki onigiri, which is literally a grilled or toasted rice ball.

 What we’re gonna do is mix all the rice with the soy sauce, and the mirin, mix it all together, leave a little bit for brushing on, which is optional.

-You don’t have to do that.
-You don’t have to mix it either.
 You can actually just brush it on top right away as soon as you start it.
 Or you can mix it all together a little bit.

 We’re gonna be adding a layer of parchment paper on our stainless skillet.